TartanMalcolm/Dreamcatching/Card Game/TracerBullet06/Narrative.md

     3. Plans
     4. Constraints, physical/temporal
     5. Constraints, Customer Service.
-2. Use Hal to use the schema provided to carry out a test scenario:
+2. Use Hal to improve the schema in the last step:
-    1. Generate some test data.
-    2. Change a customer delivery date, following all constraints.
+    1. Segment the schemes (note, not schemas).
+    2. Ensure internal consistency
     3. Update constraints.
+3. Check the ./Bots/hal_v0.1/sessions/03/Outputs/* for consistency against NL tasks.
-3. Create a customerServiceBot that knows and adheres to the schema, and test it manually on a similar scenario.
+4. Create a customerServiceBot that knows and adheres to the schema, and test it manually on a similar scenario.
-4. Create a dutyManagerBot that similarly knows the schema but also knows the live data from test (3)
+5. Create a dutyManagerBot that similarly knows the schema but also knows the live data from test (3)
-5. Createa consistencyBot that looks at the schema and data, and checks for inconsistencies and irregularities.
+6. Createa consistencyBot that looks at the schema and data, and checks for inconsistencies and irregularities.
 Mess with it by adding in a few.
-6. Create plannerBot, that updates the planning folder while recognising Constraints, physical/temporal
+7. Create plannerBot, that updates the planning folder while recognising Constraints, physical/temporal

 ## CHAPTER 1 - Use Hal to create JSON schema for the following, get him to reconcile and propose improvements, and check for correctness.